manuelarte/gowasp/README.md

 Try to explote this query concatenation by concatenating an `always true` sql statement (something like -OR '1'='1'-), and avoid the execution of the password clause (maybe by commenting the rest of the query with --)

-### 3. View Blogs
+### 3. View Posts

 Once you're logged in, you are redirected to http://localhost:8080/users/welcome.
-There you can see an Intro Blog.
+There you can see an Intro Post.

 The vulnerabilities that we are going to check in this scenario:

 + [SSRF](https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/)

-To follow along, check [blogs.http](./tools/blogs.http)
+To follow along, check [posts.http](./tools/posts.http)

 #### SSRF - Server Side Request Forgery

-If you open the network tab of the developer console of your web browser (F12 in Chrome), and refresh the welcome page, the program makes a call to http://localhost:8080/blogs?name=intro.txt.
+If you open the network tab of the developer console of your web browser (F12 in Chrome), and refresh the welcome page, the program makes a call to http://localhost:8080/posts?name=intro.txt.
-Let's check how the `GetBlogFileByName` method is implemented in [blogs_handler](/internal/handlers/blogs_handler.go).
+Let's check how the `GetPostFileByName` method is implemented in [posts_handler](/internal/handlers/posts_handler.go).
 We can see that we are using `os.Open`:
-> file, err := os.Open(fmt.Sprintf("./resources/blogs/%s", name))
+> file, err := os.Open(fmt.Sprintf("./resources/posts/%s", name))

 + What would happen in we change the name query parameter to point to a different file in a different location?, maybe we could try with `../internal/private.txt`
 + Try to also display `/etc/passwd` file content.